-The Alcoholic: Obviously, given the source material.
+- The Alcoholic: Obviously, given the source material.
 But Arthur justifies his drinking because of his father.
-His Father was a frugal man, had no excesses, walked everywhere he went... and dropped dead of a heart attack at age 44.
-The lesson Arthur takes from this tragedy is "Why bother to take care of yourself?"
+His father was a frugal man, had no excesses, walked everywhere he went... and dropped dead of a heart attack at age 44.
+The lesson Arthur took from this tragedy is "Why bother to take care of yourself?"

 - Ambiguously Bi: Arthur makes references to being caught in affairs with transvestites and to visiting gay bars.